complex/abaddon/NOTES.markdown

   - Contextual data
     This would require events to be categorized in some way(s).

-Should I call occurrence creation something else?
-"Check in" is lame and a bad metaphor.
-"I did this" sounds silly.
-"This happened"?
-"Record occurrence"?
-"Record" by itself? "+1"?
-"Chalk one up"?

-Try not showing a count if the count is zero.

 The occurrence + location button should be inserted via JS.

 The navigation needs to be turned into a partial.

-Submit buttons sadly need to be replaced with fake buttons.

 The styles for the main column need to be reworked so I don't have to use negative margins on other elements.